JayBhatia441/ScriptChain-task/README.md

 ### Frontend

-The frontend utilizes Angular and TypeScript to create a simple and elegant form with two fields: username and email.
-The form is styled using basic CSS.
-User interactions with the form are managed through Angular Forms.
+The frontend of the system includes a form component called `UserFormComponent`, developed using Angular Forms.
+This component interacts with the backend through a service named `DataService`.
+The styling of the form is kept simple and elegant, utilizing basic CSS.

+The form comprises two fields:
+1. **Username**
+2. **Email**

 ### Backend